Why you should do your own pest control!

 What do professional exterminators use for pest control?

-Situation dependent, professionals use a range of pesticide products to exterminate and control pests.
-For insects and bugs, the most common treatment option is to spray insecticide or pesticides in and around your home.
-For rodent control of rats and mice, the pest exterminator will use traps, baits, and poisons to take care of pest problems.
+Situation dependent, professionals use a range of pesticide materials to exterminate and control pests.
+For insects and bugs, the most common treatment option is to apply insecticide or pesticides in and around your home.
+For rodent control of rats and mice, the pest exterminator will use traps, baits, and poisons to take care of pest management problems.

 What is the best product for home pest control?

-There are many diy pest control products and pest supplies on the market but which ones are best for home pest control?
+There are many diy pest control products and pest supplies on the market to get rid of insects.
+But which products are best for home pest control?
 There is no one best product to control and get rid of pests.
 I had to go through extensive research, and trial & error to find which products work best and which are a waste of time.
 Based on the results I’m seeing I can recommend with confidence two pesticide products that are effective at killing and controlling over 100 household pests.

 Both pesticide products are professional grade and are very effective if you want to control or kill pests in and around your home.
 One bottle of either of these products should last you a few years.
 For best results when applying the pesticides you should follow the label instructions.
 Furthermore, when using chemicals of any kind you should always wear protective clothing and equipment for safety reasons.